What Engine Diagnostic Tools Do Mechanics Use?

 How OBD2 Scanners Work

-Accessing Data: Once plugged into the OBD2 port, the scanner communicates with the vehicle's computer to access a variety of operational data and diagnostic trouble codes (DTCs).
+Accessing Data: Once plugged into the OBD2 port, the obd2 scanner with bluetooth communicates with the vehicle's computer to access a variety of operational data and diagnostic trouble codes (DTCs).

 Interpreting Codes: These DTCs are alphanumeric codes that the vehicle's computer generates when it detects anomalies.